telerik/blazor-docs/components/buttongroup/overview.md

 1. Inside it, add the desired [button tags]({%slug buttongroup-buttons%}) that denote each button - `<ButtonGroupToggleButton>` or `<ButtonGroupButton>`.
 1. Optionally, use the `OnClick` event of these buttons to handle the user actions.
 Read more in the [Events]({%slug buttongroup-events%}) article.

->caption TelerikButtonGroup with regular buttons and toggle buttons, and their respective OnClick handlers
+>caption Blazor ButtonGroup with regular buttons and toggle buttons, and their respective `OnClick` handlers

 ````CSHTML
 <TelerikButtonGroup>